whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 Jean has incredibly contagious enthusiasm for learning.
 Whereas many can become obsessed with technical knowledge in a way that builds barriers between them and others, Jean makes his passions approachable and welcoming to all who care to listen.
 In my few but meaningful interactions with Jean, it is clear that he lives a life full of intention and empathy, and I’m grateful for his initiative in the Turing community to show us more of what the wonderful world of programming has to offer.

+Hey Phyllis!
+Just want to say thank you for your commitment to Drills for Skills this module!
+I really appreciate and respect your drive to continually improve your work.
+Stick with the drills and it will continue to pay off.
+Thanks again for bringing a positive attitude for every session, and good luck on your future work.

+Hey Noah!
+Just want to say thanks for all your hard work on the Pahlka project this mod, as well as your general kindness and enthusiasm (especially for security).
+My Turing experience is brightened by your presence.
+Finish strong!

 Jon is an incredibly passionate and caring person.
 I have a hard time imagining anyone not feeling welcomed and fundamentally seen by Jon.
 He has an uncanny knack for getting excited about any and all things, and this enthusiasm is noticeably contagious in a group setting.
 I see Jon as a deeply humble and motivated person, which I consider to be essential ingredients for success.
 I’m better for knowing him, and take great comfort in the fact that everyone who meets Jon will be inspired to live with authenticity and curiosity.

 Valerie, thanks for being a regular attendee at Drills for Skills.
 I really appreciated your positive attitude and commitment to talk about and get more exposure to code.
 Good luck on your future work, and I hope to see you at the next drills session!